Brettporter1/liri-node-app/README.md

 ### Spotify This Song

 By typing 'spotify-this-song' and 'the song name' into the command line.
-LIRI will give you the top 10 returns for that entry.
+LIRI will access the Spotify API and give you the top 3 returns for that entry.
 Some of the song information that is included are:

 * Artist Name
 * Song Name